nport/jemma.ah.zigbee.zcl.compiler/README.md

 	java -jar  jemma.ah.zigbee.zcl.compiler-2.0.13-SNAPSHOT.jar -m zcl -s test.xml -o output -z org.energy_home.jemma.ah.zigbee.zcl.cluster -i org.energy_home.jemma.ah.cluster.zigbee -c Test1

-### XML description files
+### ZCL description files

-These files describes the ZCL clusters. zcl.xsd contains the schema to be used for these files.
-The test.xml file under the resources folder shows some valid examples.
+These files describes the structure of ZCL clusters in terms of attributes and commands. zcl.xsd contains the schema to be used for these files.
+The test.xml file under the project resources folder shows some examples.

 The <cluster> xml tag permits to specify a "status" attribute that is used by the generator in this way: